ASDIO1/BasicOOPExample/README.md

 * Polimorfism

 ## Explanation
-Check the code and run just the "Program.cs" file that is inside the OOPExample/OOPExample folder.
+Check the code and run just the "Program.cs" file that is inside the OOPExample/OOPExample folder or directly excecute the .sln file from VisualStudio or similar.

 This OOP program is about Play Station Consoles.